arduinovc/arduinovc/README.md

 - ⌨️ Developing C# internal tools for my company
 - ⌨️ Developing Swift applications for iOS/macOS
 - ⌨️ Learning Javascript and Node.JS for API Rest
-- ⌨️ Testing Unity development for entertainment purposes only
+- ⌨️ Learning Godot and LibreSprite for entertainment purposes

 #Hackintosh projects
 - 💻 Currently working to run macOS on a Toshiba Tecra Z50-A (Haswell) and ASUS UX303LA (Haswell)